erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/uninstall-en.md

 ```

 ### Reboot to Android
-> If you are rebooted into MIUI Recovery perform the following actions:
+>[!NOTE] If you are rebooted into MIUI Recovery perform the following actions:
 > 1. Select Wipe Data
 > 2. Wipe All Data
 > 3. After Data is wiped successfully, Click Back To Main Menu